longhorn/longhorn/enhancements/20240522-storage-network-for-rwx-volumes.md

 - **Headless Service:** RWX volume will use a headless service and a custom endpoint, removing dependency on ClusterIP, which is not suitable for Multus networking.
 - **Custom Mounter Replacement:** The custom mounter uses `hostPID` and host `proc` namespace will be replaced with running the CSI plugin with `hostNetwork: true`.
 - **Workload Pod Restart:** When a CSI plugin pod restarts, the NFS share mountpoint becomes unavailable, rendering any attempt to access it unresponsive.
 User can manually restart the workload pod, or they can enable the `auto-delete-pod-when-volume-detached-unexpectedly` setting.
 This allows Longhorn to delete the associated workload pod when it is using the storage-network.
 If the pod is managed by a controller, the kubelet will create a new pod.
 This allows the CSI controller to handle volume remounting through the CSI node server.
 - **Upgrade to Longhorn v1.7.0:** If the storage network is configured before the upgrade, the CSI plugin pod will be annotated accordingly.
-The **Workload Pod Restart** does not apply to pre-existing RWX volume workload pods after upgrading to Longhorn v1.7.0, as the NFS share mountpoint remains accessible in the host network namespace.
+The **Workload Pod Restart** does not apply to pre-existing RWX volume workload pods during the upgrade to Longhorn v1.7.0, as the NFS share mountpoint remains accessible in the host network namespace.
+This condition will persist until a node reboot, or its share manager pod restart.

 ### API changes